-Pre-requisite: None.
-Mid-year Transfer Students needing greater exposure to the language at transfer time must arrange for regular tutor sessions with teacher until the production skills are comparable to students already enrolled.
+Prerequisite: None.
+Mid-year Transfer Students needing greater exposure to the language at transfer time

-Description Spanish I is an college preparatory course which introduces students to learning of the Spanish language through a variety of language and cultural lessons simulating an immersive journey through various Latino/Spanish countries.
+Description Spanish I is a college preparatory course which introduces students to learning of the Spanish language through a variety of language and cultural lessons simulating an immersive journey through various Latino/Spanish countries.
 Unique to each lesson are the built-in targets students should reach in the Three Modes of Communication prescribed by the ACTFL (American Council on the Teaching of Foreign Languages).
-These 3 Modes; Interpretive, Interpresonal, and Presentational place students in real-life scenarios.
+These 3 Modes; Interpretive, Interpersonal, and Presentational place students in real-life scenarios.
 The AVANCEMOS text series, with its multi-tiered differentiation of instruction creates a truly personalized learning environment in the classroom.
 This new curriculum is meant to carry students from class to home and back, and throughout the four years of language acquisition.
 Technology plays a key role in delivering information to students, both video and audio practice accessible from home, on-line current events in basic language for level I, and finally the use of Google Virtual Travel for students to "experience" the visual differences of each Spanish country.
 This exciting program makes learning a second language a total vivid cultural, musical, experience beyond textbook to real participation in the language.